minhkiwi14/Orbital24-2P1G5/README.md

 ## Aim
-We hope to provide a platform that emulates RtMO's format for students, facilitating participation for groups of four or more in emulator matches which imitates the experience of competing on the actual show.
+We would like to provide a platform that emulates RtMO's format for students, facilitating participation for groups of four or more in emulator matches which imitates the experience of competing on the actual show.

 ## User Stories